 Also of note, fine silver and fine gold are often used in the form of foil and wire for specific techniques.
 In these cases the softness of the material is not relevant, since they’re placed between layers of enamel, and thus it is very nice to use the pure metals.

 Brass!
 Yes you can enamel brass.
 Brass is an alloy of copper and zinc.
 Zinc is an enemy of enamel.
 However, when the concentration of zinc in the brass is small, we can enamel it.
-Traditionally, medals, both military and civilian, and badges of many kinds, for example for cars (and this is still done for luxury cars) were enamelled on what is called gilding metal, and then gold or silver plated.
+Traditionally, medals, both military and civilian, and badges of many kinds, for example for cars (and this is still done for luxury cars) were enamelled on what is called gilding metal or tombak, and then gold or silver plated.
 This is a brass with a low content of zinc, around 5%, of a beautiful yellow colour, although of course it tarnishes.
 Unlike pure copper, surprisingly, red enamel applied directly can work beautifully on gilding metal.
 Which brings us to…

 When enamelling these metals, we will observe some unfortunate reactions due to the chemical interactions taking place with elements in the enamel.
 I will be talking about the reactions that happen when we apply colours directly on the metal.
 To avoid these reactions, we apply a layer of flux as an isolation layer.
 Now have in mind that when talking about alloys, reactions to all the metals contained might take place, in function of their proportions.
 Testing is always necessary, and these are just things to keep in mind.

 And to test, we make colour palettes.
 You can watch my free video in which I explain how I make my colour palettes.
 My palettes are very complete due to the nature of my work, but each enameler adapts these to best serve their purposes.
 Making palettes is a great beginner project.